 - 25% to inherit two normal genes and be unaffected by the genetic mutation and disease.

 If only one parent is affected, the child may have a sickle cell trait.
 Children with a single gene mutation are usually healthy and do not typically experience significant side effects.
-However, they are a carrier of the condition and may pass the full disease on to any children, if partnered with another person with sickle cell trait.
+However, they are a carrier of the condition and may pass the full disease on to any children if partnered with another person with sickle cell trait.

-If there is a high level of defected haemoglobin, it is likely that the individual is affected and further investigations should be made.
+If there is a high level of defected hemoglobin, it is likely that the individual is affected and further investigations should be made.
 If there are some defective cells but are not widely spread, the individual is likely to have a sickle cell trait and be less likely to experience symptoms.

 The majority of newborn babies are currently screened for sickle cell disease when they have the newborn blood spot test, also known as the heel prick test.
 This is particularly important for high-risk populations, such as those with family origins for regions where sickle cell disease is more common.